USS Nicholas (DD-449): January 1943

 In January 1943, Nicholas was one of the Tulagi-based "Cactus Striking Force" (Task Force 67) destroyers which resisted the Japanese last counterattack for Guadalcanal by pounding the newly built enemy air facilities at Munda (4–5 January); shelling their Kokumbona-Cape Esperance escape route (19 January), and blasting their Munda resupply area at Vila on Kolombangara (23–24 January).
 On 26 January, the executive officer, Lt.Comdr.
 Andrew J. Hill took command of Nicholas.

 On 1 February, as the Japanese began Operation KE—the evacuation of Guadalcanal, Nicholas covered the 2nd Battalion, 132nd Infantry, landing at Verahue and supported them as they began their trek inland to seal off the Cape Esperance area to Japanese reinforcements.
 En route back to Tulagi Nicholas, in company with De Haven (DD-469) and 3 LCTs, was attacked by a formation of 14 Aichi D3A "Val" dive bombers.
 Three bombs hit De Haven and a fourth, a near miss, holed the hull.
 As her sister destroyer settled in the waters of Ironbottom Sound, Nicholas fought off eight planes, receiving only near misses which killed two of her crew and damaged the steering gear.

 Following repairs, Nicholas resumed her varied duties.
 Escort assignments and two bombardments of the Munda-Kolombangara area of New Georgia took up March.
 In April, she joined Task Force 18 (TF18) for "Slot" patrol and on the 19th turned her bow toward Australia for an availability at Sydney.
 By 11 May she was once again with TF18 en route to Kolombangara.
 On the 13th, while firing on enemy positions there, her #3 gun jammed and exploded, with no casualties.
 After repairs at Nouméa, she took up antisubmarine patrol duties and at the end of the month resumed escort duties in the Solomons-New Hebrides area.

 July 1943

+Battle of Kula Gulf

 On 5 July she participated in another bombardment of Kolombangara.
 In the early morning hours of the 6th she made contact with enemy surface vessels in Kula Gulf.
-In the ensuing battle, Helena (CL-50) was lost.
-Nicholas, while rescuing 291 survivors, took the Japanese ships under torpedo and gunfire.
+The battle initially went well, the light cruisers Honolulu, Saint Louis, and Helena combined fire to sink the destroyer Niizuki, before Honolulu alone wrecked the destroyer Nagatsuki.
+However, three torpedoes from the destroyers Suzukaze and Tanikaze hit Helena, who promptly capsized and sank.
+Nicholas, while rescuing 291 survivors, engaged in a gunnery duel with the destroyer Amagiri, hitting her with five 5-inch (127 mm) shells, killing ten crewmen and forcing Amagiri to disengage.

 Nicholas and Radford (DD-446) were later awarded Presidential Unit Citations for their persevering performance during the Battle of Kula Gulf—a token, Admiral Chester Nimitz told the crew, of "the respect and esteem which this ship, her officers and men have well earned throughout the Navy."